 Q: What is the average length of impact after a ransomware attack?

-A: As of the third quarter of 2021, the average length of interruption after ransomware attacks on businesses and organizations in the United States was 22 days.
-(Statista, 2021)
+A: As of the second quarter of 2022, the average length of interruption after ransomware attacks at businesses and organizations in the United States was 24 days.
+(Statista, 2023)

-Q: What industries were hit the most by ransomware attacks?
+Q: How many industries are hit by ransomware attacks?

 Q: What is the average payout for ransomware?

 A: Ransomware payments have nearly doubled to $1.5 million over the past year, with the highest-earning organizations the most likely to pay attackers.
 (The Guardian, 2023)